mahreenq/POMA-Wordpress/wp-content/plugins/smart-slider-3/readme.txt

 9. Layer slider with layers styles.
 Made with FREE version.

 == Changelog ==

+= 3.2.10 - 23.
+November 2017. =
+* Feature: The Youtube and Vimeo layers will stop if you scroll away from them and they will continue when you scroll back
+* Feature: The free version's Image layer will have width and height settings too
+* Feature: Joomla article generator image variables
+* Feature: Base64 removed from async
+* Feature: Elementor will auto open the slider selector
+* Feature: Beaver Builder 2.0 compatibility
+* Fix: Youtube certain configuration settings weren't used
+* Fix: Slide's link wasn't clickable over the text bar
+* Fix: Search in link
+* Fix: PHP7.2 deprecated create_function notice
+* Fix: Wordfence compatility

 = 3.2.9 - 12.
 October 2017. =
 * Feature: Drag and drop upload removes the image extension